 In July 2018, just weeks after taking office, the Ford Conservatives cancelled three curriculum writing sessions related to fulfilling the findings of the Truth and Reconciliation Commission, American Sign Language and Indigenous Languages in kindergarten.
 The cancellations, which took place at the last minute, inconvenienced not only educators but also elders and knowledge keepers who had been scheduled to assist with completing this important work.
 The cancellation occurred as part of a government move to clamp down on travel spending across the public service.

-In the following letter to The Honourable Lisa Thompson, Minister of Education, President Hammond requests an update on when these important sessions will be rescheduled, and reiterates the importance of providing educators with up-to-date resources for teaching about FNMI issues and reconciliation.
+letter to The Honourable Lisa Thompson, Minister of Education, President Hammond requests an update on when these important sessions will be rescheduled, and reiterates the importance of providing educators with up-to-date resources for teaching about FNMI issues and reconciliation.

 Elementary Teachers' Federation of Ontario